 Here Lis explains the numbers behind the world’s most expensive chair and why contemporary design remains an alluring topic of study.

-Why is a chair worth 2.4 million pounds?
+Why is this chair worth 2.4 million pounds?

 7 auction appearances